vuetifyjs/nuxt-module/docs/guide/server-side-rendering.md

 To enable it, you must configure `ssrClientHints.prefersColorScheme` to `true` in the module options.
 To access the value in the server, you can use the `vuetify:ssr-client-hints` hook in your custom Nuxt plugin or using the `$ssrClientHints` property in the Nuxt App instance (`useNuxtApp().$ssrClientHints`).

-If you want to support two themes (dark and light themes, for example), this module provides support using a cookie.
+If you want to support multiple themes, this module provides support using a cookie.
 To enable it, you must configure:
 - `ssrClientHints.prefersColorScheme` to `true`
-- `ssrClientHints.prefersColorSchemeOptions`
+- `ssrClientHints.prefersColorSchemeOptions`: can be an empty object

+where `ssrClientHints.prefersColorSchemeOptions` is an object with the following properties:
+- `darkThemeName`: the theme name to be used when the user's preference is `dark`
+- `lightThemeName`: the theme name to be used when the user's preference is `light`
+- `defaultTheme`: the theme name to be used when the user's preference is `no-preference`
+- `cookieName`: the cookie name to store the theme

 If `ssrClientHints.prefersColorSchemeOptions` option is empty, the module will use:
 - `dark` for `darkThemeName`
 - `light` for `lightThemeName`
+- `defaultTheme` will be extracted from the Vuetify `vuetifyOptions.theme.defaultTheme` property
 - `color-scheme` for `cookieName`

 The module will add the cookie with the following properties: